 Right now we are called to go beyond appearances and go deeper.
 One way we can go deeper is to explore Shamanism.
 There’s a lot to learn about Shamanism, and it can take years to develop the skills of a Shaman.
 However, we need to start somewhere, and the tools we’ve learned in life can help us too.
-Here are some key things to think about if you’d like to explore Shamanism (journal notes from Joe R. Lineweaver – who learned Shamanism in Peru):
+Here are some key things to think about if you’d like to explore Shamanism (taken from the journal notes of Joe R. Lineweaver – who learned Shamanism in Peru):

 - In spiritual practice, we ask for divine intervention for what we can’t do for ourselves.